pantheon-systems/documentation/source/content/global-cdn.md

 Serve your Drupal or WordPress site even in the unlikely event that it goes down.

-If the server is not responding and can't serve a new copy of a page, a cached version will be favored over displaying an error, even if the cached version has expired (this is called _stale cache_).
-With Persistent Cache, the goal is to provide a seamless, uninterrupted experience for the user.
+The goal of Persistent Cache is to provide a seamless, uninterrupted experience for the user.
+If the server is not responding and can't serve a new copy of a page, a the CDN will choose to serve a cached version instead of displaying an error, even if the cached version has expired (this is called _stale cache_).

-### Caching Exceptions - How long does content stay fresh?
+### How long does content stay fresh?
+Adjust TTL

 Adjust the length of time before the site's cached content is considered stale by adjusting the time-to-live (TTL).